Diamante Cabo: Is the Dunes Course the Best Course in Mexico?

-Not only for the unique Dune features, but also for the hospitality.
+Not only for the unique dune features, but also for the hospitality.

 Once you’re on the course, everything is included.
-So if you’re a member of one of their Residential Clubs or own property you get access to the course as well as some of the best on-course food and drink I’ve ever seen.
+So if you’re a member of one of their Residential Clubs or own property you get access to the courses as well as some of the best on-course food and drink I’ve ever seen.

 Next, the driving range you can prepare for your round with a cerveza and some of their famous sliders from the slider bar.